Rats in New York City: Governmental attempts to mitigate infestations

+The mayoral administration of Bill de Blasio launched a $400,000 pilot program in the mid-2010s to combat rat infestations in parks, the subway, and sewers.
+De Blasio allocated $2.9 million to reduce rat infestations in 2015, following the success of that program.
 In July 2017, the New York City government announced a $32 million rat reduction plan in which it initially aimed to reduce rat infestations by 70% by the end of 2018.
 The plan would alleviate rat infestations in East Village, Chinatown, and the Lower East Side in Lower Manhattan; Concourse in the Bronx; and Bedford–Stuyvesant and Bushwick in Brooklyn.
 These neighborhoods were chosen because they had high numbers of rat complaints in the past.
 The plan included installing padding or tiling on dirt floors in the basements of apartment buildings, installing solar-powered rat-proof trash cans, as well as increased trash management.
+In addition, de Blasio proposed suffocating rats by pouring dry ice into their burrows.